dwyerse/EventPlanner/README.md

 - Add an invitee to the invite list
 - Invitee's contact email is displayed on the invite list

-If the invitee is registered for the event, the invitee's name and email are displayed in the attendee report.
+If the invitee has RSVP'd as attending, the invitee's name and email are displayed in the attendee report.
 To view this:
 - Register the invitee (create a user account with invitee's email, log in as administrator, view event, click edit, then register guest)
 - From event view page, click the 'View Attendee Report' link